-Due to the current pandemic the Clan Macpherson Museum will be closed until further notice.
+Due to the current pandemic the Clan Macpherson Museum will be closed until 15 July 2020.

 The health and wellbeing of our visitors, staff and volunteers is our priority and as such, the Trustees of the Macpherson Museum have decided to follow Government guidance and close the Museum to visitors at this time.
 We apologise for any inconvenience this may cause but would invite you to visit the Museum website and the virtual Museum or make contact via our contacts page.
 We will look forward to welcoming you to the Museum when the coast is clear and in the meantime wish you all well: keep safe!

 We want to reopen for you soon, but we have been told the earliest we can welcome you back is 15 July 💔

 Every day we are closed puts our charity at risk.

 We understand lockdown measures need to be eased gradually but waiting for five more weeks means missing the start of the summer and losing £10,000 of critical funding which would help care for the artefacts in our Museum.
 Clan Macpherson Museum Trust will lose £40,000 this year at a vital time as we try to raise funds for replacing our roof.

 ✨All recent donations have been allocated to replacing the roof but more is required.
 We are grateful for your incredible support ✨